gpg-rs/libgpg-error/README.md

 $ winget install --id GnuPG.Gpg4win
 ```

 On Windows systems, download and install the official [Gpg4win] installer.
-Only
-the `i686-pc-windows-gnu` target is supported.
+Users
+will need to ensure at runtime that the neccessary dll files can be found
+somewhere in the [default libary search path].
+The installer will ensure this
+**only** for 32-bit Windows targets.

 ## License
 The `libgpg-error` and `libgpg-error-sys` crates are licensed under the [LGPL-2.1 license](./COPYING).
 Files under